elephantscale/HI-labs/mr-distcache-lookup/README.txt

 STEP 5)  We are going to run the same code, this time, we are going to use distributed cache to make resource.properties file available
-  $ hadoop jar a.jar  hi.mr.BillingLookup -files resource.properties  billing/in/sample.txt   billing/out2
+  $ hadoop jar a.jar  hi.mr.BillingLookup -files resource.properties  <your name>/billing/in/sample.txt   <your name>/billing/out2
-Note : if you get an error saying output directory exists, just give it a different output dir  (e.g.  billing/out-5)
+Note : if you get an error saying output directory exists, just give it a different output dir  (e.g.  <your name>/billing/out-5)

 QUESTION : Did the job succeed this time?

 STEP 5)
 Once the mr job is done, inspect the output file:
-  $ hadoop  dfs -cat billing/out2/part-r-00000
+  $ hadoop  dfs -cat <your name>/billing/out2/part-r-00000
 or
 Browse HDFS file system.
 Navigate to '/user/<your user name>/billing/out2' dir (see ../lab-notes.txt for detailed instructions)